Battle of Ipsus: Deployment

 Both sides probably deployed their troops in a standard Macedonian formation, with the phalanx of heavy infantry in the centre of the battle line.
 In front, and to the sides of the phalanx, light infantry were deployed to act as skirmishers and to protect the flanks of the phalanx; cavalry was split between the two wings.
 In the Antigonid line, Demetrius commanded the best of the cavalry, stationed on the right wing.
-Antigonus, with his personal bodyguard was positioned in the centre behind the phalanx.
+Antigonus, with his personal bodyguard, was positioned in the centre behind the phalanx.
 The 75 elephants were deployed in front of the battle-line with their infantry guards.

 The situation with the allied deployment is less clear.
 Plutarch states that Seleucus's son Antiochus was in command of the cavalry on the left wing, traditionally the weaker wing in the Macedonian system, intended only to skirmish.
 However, it has been suggested that on this occasion the allied cavalry were evenly split between the two wings.
 We do not know who commanded the right wing, nor where Lysimachus, Seleucus or Pleistarchus were stationed.
 It is clear that some of Seleucus's elephants were placed in front of the battle line, but not how many, though a figure of 100 is often suggested.
 It has been suggested that Seleucus retained command of the majority of his elephants in a tactical reserve, but the use of such a large reserve would have been unprecedented in battles amongst the successors.
 Furthermore, it would have meant shunning an opportunity to deploy the major tactical advantage held by the allies.
 As modern sources point out, understanding this 'elephant problem' is key to understanding the outcome of the battle, but the ancient sources do not allow the point to be resolved.

 Initial phase

 The battle seems to have begun in earnest with a clash of the elephants from both sides.
 Diodorus says that "the elephants of Antigonus and Lysimachus fought as if nature had matched them equally in courage and strength", suggesting that they were also equal in number (and supporting the idea of a large reserve of elephants on the allied side).
-Demetrius then launched the principal Antigonid thrust, manoeuvering his cavalry round the elephants, and attacking the allied cavalry under Antiochus.
+Demetrius then launched the principal Antigonid thrust, manoeuvering his cavalry around the elephants and attacking the allied cavalry under Antiochus.
 Plutarch says that Demetrius "fought brilliantly and routed his enemy".
 However it is also clear that Demetrius allowed the pursuit of the routed allied cavalry to go too far, resulting in his men becoming isolated from the battlefield.